 Add Anti-Cheating Software

 If you do wind up allowing others on your dedicated server, you will have the option to add anti-cheating software.
-This software will provide safeguards against potential cheaters and hackers who manipulate the code to their own advantage.
+This software will provide safeguards against potential cheaters and hackers who manipulate the code to their advantage.
 Of course, if you are monetizing your server, protecting the server using anti-cheating software may be an expectation of your paying customers.
 If that is a consideration, you will factor it into your total costs as well.

 Don’t Run a Server at Home

-If you decide a dedicated server is the way to go in terms of gaming, running a remote dedicated server is a far cry from building your own server and running out of your home.
-Not only will you have the hassles of trying to keep your server functional and doing what you want it to do, you may also wind up dealing with headaches with bandwidth and space as some smaller servers aren’t equipped for serious gaming.
+If you decide a dedicated server is the way to go in terms of gaming, running a remote dedicated server is a far cry from building your server and running out of your home.
+Not only will you have the hassles of trying to keep your server functional and doing what you want it to do, but you may also wind up dealing with headaches with bandwidth and space as some smaller servers aren’t equipped for serious gaming.

 Research Before Buying

 Finally, strongly consider doing plenty of research before committing to a server purchase.
-There are many company and even more product choices out there.
-Packages and ala carte selections make pricing tricky to figure out, and you will need plenty of time to speak with representatives, do your research online and read plenty of reviews before committing your time and your dollars to one company over another.
+There are many companies and even more product choices out there.
+Packages and ala carte selections make pricing tricky to figure out, and you will need plenty of time to speak with representatives, do your research online, and read plenty of reviews before committing your time and your dollars to one company over another.

 A dedicated server makes gaming more secure and provides endless hours of fun and entertainment without fear of bandwidth caps and crashes.
 As you consider a dedicated server for gaming, you have options on how to use your server and who to use it with.
-Fortunately, you can ease into the server lifestyle for yourself first and then open up that server to others and possibly monetization down the road if you choose.
+Fortunately, you can ease into the server lifestyle for yourself first and then open up that server to others and possibly monetize down the road if you choose.